 With approximately $25.7 billion in assets under management at fiscal year-end 2011, the Indiana Public Retirement System (INPRS) is among the largest 100 pension funds in the United States.
 The fund serves the needs of more than 500,000 members and retirees representing more than 1,400 employers including public universities, school corporations, municipalities and state agencies.
 You can learn more by reviewing the documents below or by clicking here.

 In addition to defined benefit plans like PERF, defined contribution plans are a valuable and important tool to help Hoosiers adequately prepare themselves and their families for retirement.
 The Hoosier S.T.A.R.T.
 457 and 401(a) plans, like their private sector counterpart, the 401(k) plan, offer public employees a voluntary way to save for their retirement through tax deferred contributions to their own individual accounts.
-Please review this important auto enrollment letter to learn more about the plan or by visiting their website.
+Review this important auto enrollment letter to learn more about the plan or by visiting their website.

 A college education, for you or your children, may be more than a few years away, but saving for it takes careful planning right now.
 You need a plan that’s smart, flexible, and affordable.
 CollegeChoice 529 savings plans are designed to help you save for college tuition, certain room and board costs, books, supplies, and other qualified higher education expenses.
 Learn more about CollegeChoice 529 by reviewing the information provided below or by visiting this website.

 New or returning employees are required to take the following courses: Information Resource Use Agreement (IRUA), Ethics and Sexual Harassment Prevention.
 These are web-based training courses that need to be completed within the first two weeks of employment.
 All of the courses are located in PeopleSoft ELM and can be accessed anytime.
 The Self-Service Quick Step guide can assist you with accessing and completing these or other agency based trainings.

 Also, a detailed listing of the State’s workplace and sexual harassment prevention policy is provided in conjunction with the Sexual Harassment Prevention training.